wesrupert/vim/README.md

 It is really reccomended that you download this with git.
 It will automate dependency resolution for you, and be a lot less painful.

 ### Installing with git
+This is the easiest way to install this bundle, as all dependencies will be resolved for you (semi)automatically.

 1. Get [vim](http://www.vim.org/download.php) (for windows, [7.3](ftp://ftp.vim.org/pub/vim/pc/gvim73_46.exe)).
 Install in the location of your choice.
 2. Clone this repository with `git clone https://github.com/orablu/vim.git` to a temporary location of your choice.
 3. Download dependencies with `git submodule init` then `git submodule update` (You may need to call `git submodule update` immediately again if there is a newer version of a plugin available).